Jason-Franklin/PaintStyleProgram/README.md

 # PaintStyleProgram
-This is a program that mimics Microsoft Paint, but is written in Java
+This is a program that mimics Microsoft Paint, and is written in Java